dreger/kqdreger.com/_src/colophon/index.md

 ---
 # About

 My name is Kyle Dreger, and I work as a user experience designer.
-This site houses my thoughts on the topics of writing, technology, and design.

-_I'm currently enjoying life with my new wife, so things are on a small hiatus._
+This site houses my thoughts on the topics of writing, technology, and design. _Note: I'm currently enjoying life with my new wife, so things are on a small hiatus._

 Please send all correspondence to:

 [@kyledreger](http://twitter.com/kyledreger) or <comments@dreger.me>

-### Volumes?

-On [the homepage](/), I have broken my writing into different volumes, based on the period of life in which I wrote them.
-I'm currently writing, what I consider, Volume Two.

 ### Colophon